trigaten/smc-data-challenge/README.md

 # Challenge 3 submission for smc data challenge
 Please follow the steps below to use this repository.
-* Step 1 Goes over what to install and how to preprocess the data before using the model.
+* Step 1 goes over what to install and how to preprocess the data before using the model.
+* Step 2 goes over training your own models using the provided data augmentation techniques.
+* Stpe 3 goes over creating predictions and runing evaluations.

 ## Step 1:
 ### Step 1.1: Install conda environment dependencies